 2) Read these four Brazilian Portuguese words written in IPA aloud.
 Pay close attention to the consonants.

 So far, we've studied vowels and consonants separately.
 We've even broken them down into their component parts called "features".
 Yet speakers don't tend to pronounce consonant or vowel sounds in isolation, but together.
-Now, we can't just jump from sounds to words and sentences.
+We won't just jump from sounds to words and sentences.
 We can first organize speech sounds into beats or units.
 More specifically, speakers of all languages put vowels and consonants together into speech units known as syllables.

 Structure and types of syllables